parrenin/IceChrono/README.md

 -------------------------------

 This manual is a documentation on how to use the IceChrono software.
 It is _not_ a description of the IceChrono principles.
-Please read to the scientific articles describing IceChrono for that purpose.
+Please read to the scientific articles describing IceChrono for that purpose:
+Parrenin, F., Bazin, L., Capron, E., Landais, A., Lemieux-Dudon, B. and Masson-Delmotte, V.: IceChrono1: a probabilistic model to compute a common and optimal chronology for several ice cores, _Geosci.
+Model Dev._, 8(5), 1473–1492, doi:10.5194/gmd-8-1473-2015, 2015.
 It is _not_ an operating system or python documentation.
 Please use your operating system or python documentation instead.